Residential Master's Program Overview

 the field of speech-language pathology through defense of a culminating experience.

 - Cohort based program with a new cohort beginning each Fall

 - Program prepares students in prevention, assessment, and treatment of communication

 and swallowing disorders across the lifespan for career readiness across multiple

 - Program offers specialty clinics to maximize student exposure to speech-language pathology

-- After successfully completing the program, the candidate will be eligible for state licensure, CTC credentialing and ASHA certification
+- After successfully completing the program, the candidate will have met the academic requirements to be eligible for a temporary California state SLP license and a preliminary CTC

 SLP Services credential.
 Candidates will also have met the academic requirements towards